Ambahikily

 Ambahikily is a municipality in Madagascar.
 It belongs to the district of Morombe, which is a part of Atsimo-Andrefana Region.
 The population of this municipality is 58,027 inhabitants.

 It is situated on the National road 55 and in the Mangoky River delta.

+Rivers

+Ambahikily is situated at the Mangoky River.

 Primary and junior level secondary education are available in town.
 The majority 80% of the population of the commune are farmers, while an additional 13% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are lima beans and cowpeas.
 Services provide employment for 2% of the population.
 Additionally fishing employs 5% of the population.